0xNefu/txchyon-capital/src/content/posts/getting-started/crypto-investing-psychology.md

 ---
-title: "Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner in 2026"
+title: "Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner"
 description: "Crypto markets test your emotions more than your knowledge.
 This guide explores the psychology of crypto investing, common mental traps like FOMO and panic selling, and practical strategies to build discipline in 2026."
 date: 2025-12-22
 updatedDate: 2025-12-22
-image: "/images/posts/crypto-psychology-2026.jpg"
+image: "/images/posts/cryptopsychology.jpg"
 heroImageAlt: "A split image showing a calm investor on one side and chaotic price charts with emotional reactions on the other"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"
 tags: ["Crypto Psychology", "Investing Mindset", "FOMO", "Panic Selling", "Emotional Trading", "Beginner Tips", "Discipline"]
 category: "getting-started"
 subcategory: "psychology"
-draft: true
+draft: false
 ---

 ## Introduction to Crypto Investing Psychology